 Local support is needed before submitting the application that would increase the funds that towns and other organizations agree to contributing towards.
 The application is for a potential grant from the United States Department of Agriculture.
 The grant would call for funding from the state as well.
 The ultimate amount of the grant is unknown, because this application is currently a work in progress and it is not guaranteed.

 Black said that there are left over funds from budgetary items that were not used.
-He thought this
+He thought this project would be "worthwhile."

 The Rural Enterprise Technical Assistance grant would go towards improving branding and marketing within the Deerfield Valley.
 The USDA has special Rural Development programs that assist regions like the valley.